 Winnipeg is the capital and largest city in Manitoba.
 Off the beaten path for most travellers visiting Canada, Winnipeg is a charming city packed with history, culture, cuisine and fun.
 It’s a major centre in the Canadian Prairies and is home to approximately 705,000 people.

 Located west of the city centre is Wolseley.
-A former haven for hippies, Wolseley is one of the coolest neighbourhoods in Winnipeg (not only because it snows a lot here).
+A former haven for hippies, Wolseley is one of the coolest neighborhoods in Winnipeg (not only because it snows a lot here).
 Thanks to its rustic coffee shops and independent boutiques this area has soul and character.

 Travel northeast from here to the Exchange District.
 A hotbed for action and activity, the Exchange District is packed with restaurants, bars, cultural centres and thriving nightclubs.
 It’s the ideal place to stay if you’re looking to enjoy a night out.

 Head slightly south and you’ll find yourself in downtown, at the heart of Winnipeg.
-The busiest neighbourhood in the city, downtown is home to historic landmarks, cultural institutions and a great variety of tourist attractions.
+The busiest neighborhood in the city, downtown is home to historic landmarks, cultural institutions and a great variety of tourist attractions.

 Continue south and you’ll pass through The Forks.
-A lively neighbourhood that seamlessly combines history and modernity, The Forks is where you can enjoy the best of the city against a stunning natural backdrop.
+A lively neighborhood that seamlessly combines history and modernity, The Forks is where you can enjoy the best of the city against a stunning natural backdrop.

 And finally, cross the Red River and you’ll find yourself in St. Boniface.
-This neighbourhood oozes Francophone culture and history around every turn.
+This neighborhood oozes Francophone culture and history around every turn.
 It has great landmarks as well as a good variety of budget accommodations.

 Still not sure where to stay in Winnipeg?
 Don’t worry, we’ve got you covered!